dianavile/RgSocDVTeam/README-LSG.md

 # README Living Style Guide
 - What the project is about? (short project description)
 - Why does this project exist? (short motivation)

-# Features
-- What makes your project stand out?
+- What makes your project stand out? (features)

 ## Getting Started
 - Instructions to get copy of the project